SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Devansh-Shukla.md

 ## What have other people contributed to this project previously?

 Presently, PR #4591 by Dr. David Stansby(@dstansby) provides a foundation for the project.
-It’s basically a proof-of-concept; it takes a sunpy.map.Map object, converts it to Heliocentric-Inertial Coordinate system, creates a mesh and finally plots in PyVista.
+It's basically a proof-of-concept; it takes a sunpy.map.Map object, converts it to Heliocentric-Inertial Coordinate system, creates a mesh and finally plots in PyVista.